Brevard, NC Paddling & Float Trips

 Located at the Headwaters of the Historic French Broad River, we offer Paddling Adventures, Guided Fly Fishing Trips, Archery Lessons, Personal Paddling Instruction and a Full Paddlesports/ Fly Shop.

 Our canoeing and kayaking river trips can last from 3 hours up to a two day canoe camping trip.
-We also offer our Zipline Canoe Trips that combine a relaxing paddle down the French Broad River with an exhilarating Zip Line course.
 You may also choose to cool off with a lazy float down the French Broad on our tubing trip.
 All of our trips including the canoeing and kayaking river trips are self-guided with the exception of our seasonal special events and personalized paddling instruction courses.

 INTRO TO SUP: LEVEL 1 ACA COURSE